 See Section 11.
 Target-Setting and Medals Methodology in the Methodology Document for specific calculations.

 No, however, you are highly encouraged to submit your company-level targets and medal level for recognition to help maintain industry transparency and encourage peer-to-peer action.
 Lite version users do not have the option to submit targets for public recognition.

-If you choose to publish, your company name will appear on the Leaderboard.
+If you choose to publish, your company name, overall medal, and target year will be shown on the Leaderboard.
 Pro user company names will also be shared with our Advisory Council, listed on the home page of plasticiq.org.
 You can choose which targets and medals are shown on the Leaderboard.
-There are three Leaderboard display options:

 Once Pro users finish the tool and come to the results page, they have the option to “Join the Leaderboard.”
 This will send the chosen targets to email@example.com, where the company’s name and submission (meeting specific thresholds to qualify for Adopter, Silver Leader, or Gold Leader) will be shown on the leaderboard.